 I dedicate this posting to my friend, Marty Ducheny, who kept me laughing and admiring his ability to turn a phrase.
 On one of our many walks in Spring Grove Cemetery—where he is now buried—he commented that my photography reflected a “reverence for light.”
-It was such a fine and true statement, I put together an exhibit of about eighty black & white photographs at Xavier University’s art gallery using that phrase as the title.
+It was such a fine and true statement, I put together an exhibit of about eighty black & white photographs and exhibited them at Xavier University’s art gallery using that phrase (and this image) as the title.
 It was very well attended; very gratifying.
-Afterward, I published a Blurb book by the same title, using this photograph for the cover.
+Afterward, I published a Blurb book by the same title using this photograph for the cover.

 Light is energy and it’s also information, content, form, and structure.
 It’s the potential of everything.

 Light created the eye as an organ with which to appreciate itself.